-- Squirrel Control Mississauga – It’s hard to ignore a squirrel in the attic problem with all the scratching and chewing they do, so its best to get them out fast?
-Consider investing in prevention screening around roof vents and other potential entry areas, this is the best approach when dealing with pest squirrels.
+- Squirrel Control Mississauga – It’s hard to ignore a squirrel in the attic problem with all the scratching and chewing they do, so it’s best to get them out fast.
+Consider investing in prevention screening around roof vents and other potential entry areas; this is the best approach when dealing with pest squirrels.

-- Affordable Skunk Removal From Private Property
+- Affordable Skunk Removal From Private Properties in Mississauga.

-- Torn up areas of sod (created by raccoons as they dig for grubs)
+- Torn-up areas of sod (created by raccoons as they dig for grubs)